 When a customer clicks on the site seal, they’ll be able to view more information about your site’s identity and confirm that you really are who you say you are.

 123-SSL comes with a basic 123 Reg site seal.
 For extra brand awareness, you can use the GlobalSign site seal with our Domain, Organisational and Extended SSL certificates.
-GlobalSign is a leading SSL provider, and their site seal will give your visitors the assurance they need to shop confidently.
+GlobalSign is a leading SSL provider, giving your visitors the assurance they need to shop confidently.

 Absolutely.
 Just choose the option you think fits best.
 We’ll walk you through the process and explain every step, so you’ll always know what’s coming next and how to get it done right.

 The process differs a bit depending on how you plan to use your certificate: